 Camping will have an additional fee.
 A basic campsite in the high season (May 1-Sept.
 30) costs $20.
 A full hook-up site costs $30.
 Camp costs are slightly cheaper in the off-season (Oct.
 1-April 30): $18 for a basic sit and $28 for a hook-up.

 Facilities: The park has picnic areas, restrooms, showers, laundry facilities, vending machines, a marina, a gift shop (with maps), concessions and basic food, a dump station, and a place to buy firewood.

 It’s open 5 a.m. to 10 p.m. unless you are camping.
 (Quiet hours are 10 p.m. to 6 a.m.)
 The busiest time to visit the park is on summer weekends.
 The best chance to get a campsite (or not be overrun by other people) is during the weekdays, super early or when it’s not as warm.
 Even early spring can be quiet.

 Where to Stay: You can stay in a tent or at an RV site, as well as group campgrounds if you are traveling with multiple people.
-The campground has 135 total sites.
-You need to reserve a spot well in advance, especially in summer.
+You should reserve a spot well in advance, especially in summer.

 There is so much to do at the park.
 Here are a few of the activity highlights:

 - Take the jet ski out on the lake.

 - Go for a bike ride on the trails.
 You can find paved and unpaved paths.

 - Look for birds.
 Everyone’s highlight is the bald eagle, which lives here.
 There are lots of other birds, too, including the golden eagle, various kinds of hawks, meadowlarks, herons, larks, owls and other lovely songbirds.
 Pack your binoculars, and visit the wildlife observation log in the office.